 Side Effects & SafetyPapain is LIKELY SAFE when taken by mouth in amounts commonly found in foods.
 It is POSSIBLY SAFE when taken by mouth in medicinal amounts and when applied the skin as a solution in appropriate amounts.

 Taking large amounts of papain by mouth is POSSIBLY UNSAFE.
 In excessive doses, papain may cause severe throat and stomach damage in some people.
-Also, applying raw papain or papaya fruit to the skin is POSSIBLY UNSAFE.
+Applying raw papain or papaya fruit to the skin is also POSSIBLY UNSAFE.
 Skin contact with raw papain can cause irritation and skin blisters in some people.

 Some people may also be allergic to papain.